 Set aside a good amount of time every day to answer questions that your potential buyers post on your product listings and any messages you receive.

 #cta-paragraph-pb#Find more incredible ways to extend your store’s functionality by checking out our roundup of the 31 best Shopify integrations for scaling your store.

 Start selling on Amazon through Shopify

-Also, in addition to selling through multiple channels, you should consider experimenting with multiple online storefronts as well.
+But, in addition to selling through multiple channels, consider experimenting with multiple online storefronts.

-A multistore approach allows you to customize your design and marketing copy for each segment of your customer base, which is often more effective than trying to appeal to everyone from the same site.
-And with the Sync feature of the Shogun page builder app, you can copy pages from one store to another and get your online storefronts set up quickly.
+A multi-store approach allows you to customize your design and marketing copy for each of your customer segments, which is much more effective than using the same site to appeal to everyone.

-Multiple sales channels and multiple online storefronts may very well be able to multiply your sales figures many times over.
+Multiple sales channels and online storefronts may very well multiply your sales figures many times over.